 We hiked up a steep hill, and explored the remains of a once-grand vegetable garden.

 We continued hiking, up to the main house.
-It looked like something out of Downton Abbey, and indeed was designed after an English country house.
+It looked like something out of Downton Abbey, and indeed was designed after an English country house, its interior was one of the best ones I have ever seen, it had great vintage furniture, amazing wool rugs and the rest of the decoration was just out of this world.

 After admiring the front, we hiked through the woods to the back of the house, where we came to my favorite part of the visit.
 While the entire grounds of Castle Hill are beautiful, the centerpiece in my opinion is the Grand Allee, a beautifully landscaped hill rolling down toward the ocean.
 It blows my mind.
 Just think: at one time, this was somebody’s backyard.
 I walk out onto my back deck and see a swingset, some trees, some grass.
 These people could take a morning stroll out to their back porch and see THIS.